-Speech-language pathologists (SLPs) within the school setting work to prevent, assess, diagnose, facilitate and treat speech, language, and communication skills.
-We currently have 32 SLPs serving our 46 schools.
+Speech-Language Pathologists (SLPs) within the school setting work to prevent, assess, diagnose, facilitate and treat speech, language, and communication skills.
+We currently have 36 SLPs serving our 49 schools.

-SLPs participate on committees, collaborate with school professionals, complete procedural compliance paperwork, collect data, and engage in many activities to support ALL students in achieving Adequate Yearly Progress (AYP).
+Speech-Language Pathologists participate on committees, collaborate with teachers, families, and other school professionals, complete procedural compliance paperwork, perform therapy and evaluations, collect data, and engage in multiple activities to support ALL students in achieving Adequate Yearly Progress (AYP).

 |Paula Laaser||Lead Speech Therapist||(615) email@example.com|